NannyML/nannyml/docs/how_it_works/chunking_data.rst

 The result based on internal testing.
 It is merely a suggestion because multidimensional data can have difficult to foresee instabilities.
-A better suggestion could be derived by inspecting the data used to look for :ref:`multivariate drift<data-drift-multivariate>` but at the cost of increased computation time.
+A better suggestion could be derived by inspecting the data used to look for :ref:`multivariate drift<multivariate_feature_drift_detection>` but at the cost of increased computation time.

 Minimum Chunk for Univariate Drift
 ==================================

-To ensure that there is no significant noise present in :ref:`Univariate Drift Detection<data-drift-univariate>` the recommended minimum chunk size is 500.
+To ensure that there is no significant noise present in :ref:`Univariate Drift Detection<univariate_feature_drift_detection>` the recommended minimum chunk size is 500.
 It is a rule of thumb choice that should cover most common cases.
 A better suggestion could be derived by inspecting the data used for Univariate Drift detection but at the cost of increased computation time.